neilspencer/uconn_hpc_tutorial/README.md

 Next, to run our simple R script directly, use: sbatch -n 1 R CMD BATCH cluster_test.R

+Use sacct to check the status of the job

 Inspecting this file, you should see that it is written to create a csv called test.csv.
 Let's move this back to our local computer.

 The following command should be run from the [LOCAL] window.
 Navigate to whichever directory you want to copy the results to, then run the command: